 The convertible promissory note includes customary event of default provisions, and provides for a default rate of the lesser of 18% or the maximum permitted by law.
-Upon the occurrence of an event of default, the lender may require us to pay in cash the "Mandatory Default Amount," which is defined in the note to mean the greater of (i) the outstanding principal amount of the note plus all interest, liquidated damages and other amounts owing under the note, divided by the conversion price on the date payment of such amount is demanded or paid in full, whichever is lower, multipled by the volume-weighted-average price, or VWAP, on the date payment of such amount is demanded or paid in full, whichever has a higher VWAP, or (ii) 150% of the outstanding principal amount of the note plus 100% of all interest, liquidated damages and other amounts owing under the note.
+Upon the occurrence of an event of default, the lender may require us to pay in cash the "Mandatory Default Amount," which is defined in the note to mean the greater of (i) the outstanding principal amount of the note plus all interest, liquidated damages and other amounts owing under the note, divided by the conversion price on the date payment of such amount is demanded or paid in full, whichever is lower, multipled by the volume-weighted-average price, or VWAP, on the date payment of such amount is demanded or paid in full, whichever has a higher

+VWAP, or (ii) 150% of the outstanding principal amount of the note plus 100% of all interest, liquidated damages and other amounts owing under the note.

-If we complete a public offering of \$5,000,000 or more, JMJ Financial has the right, at its election, to require us to repay the note, in whole or in part, an amount equal to 125% of the sum of the funded principal amount being repaid plus all accrued and unpaid interest liquidated damages, fees, and other amounts due on such principal amount.
-Accordingly, JMJ Financial has the right to require repayment from the proceeds from this offering.
-Although we are currently negotiating with JMJ Financial to exchange this note for shares of our common stock or new notes without variable conversion rate terms and waive any right to repayment out of the proceeds of this offering, there is no guarantee that JMJ Financial will agree to any such exchange or waiver.
+If we complete a public offering of \$5,000,000 or more, JMJ Financial had the right, at its election, to require us to repay the note, in whole or in part, an amount equal to 125% of the sum of the funded principal amount being repaid plus all accrued and unpaid interest liquidated damages, fees, and other amounts due on such principal amount.
+Accordingly, JMJ Financial had the right to require repayment from the proceeds from this offering.
+On October 16, 2013, we entered into an accelerated conversion and note termination agreement with JMJ Financial whereby it agreed to exchange all of its outstanding convertible promissory notes (which had an aggregate principal amount of approximately \$1,167,000), plus fees of approximately \$400,000 for accelerated conversion, note termination and a lock-up, for an aggregate of 783,333 restricted shares of our common stock.
+See "- Debt Conversions - JMJ Financial" above.